BOSSoNe0013/NeoJava/README.md

 3 - Compile

-	mvn package -DskipTests
+	mvn package -DskipTests (or use build script build.sh)

-4 - and run the app using the bash script jrun.sh:
+4 - and run the app using the bash script NeoJava.sh:

-    ./jrun.sh
+    ./NeoJava.sh

-The jrun script runs the NeoJava app as root (with sudo) which is needed to load modules and could be needed to write on GPIOs (depending of your udev rules)
+The NeoJava.sh script runs the NeoJava app as root (with sudo) which is needed to load modules and could be needed to write on GPIOs (depending of your udev rules)